-These programs provide juniors in the colleges of science, engineering, and arts and letters the opportunity to study at Oxford for a full academic year.
-Application is by invitation only.
+This program provides juniors in the colleges of science, engineering, and arts and letters the opportunity to study at Oxford for a full academic year.
 Each Oxford college dictates the fields in which they will accept students.
 It is required that candidates have an overall GPA of 3.8 at the time of application.
 At Oxford, students participate in Oxford's celebrated tutorial system.
 Students work individually or in small groups with a tutor to pursue their major courses of study in depth.
 Tutors are full-time faculty at Oxford.
 They include some of the most accomplished scholars in the world in their fields.
 Participating students live in New College or Oriel College accommodations.